jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

 * The structure is fixed by the needs of the interpreter: user-defined methods are not added here but in the dictionary.

+For these reasons something more than Java overloaded methods is neeeded to implement Python semantics, although we'll try that shortly to see where we get to.

 Operation Dispatch in Jython 2.7.1
 **********************************